 Thanks to the tranquil vistas and the cozy sweater weather, Tagaytay is the perfect place to sit still and daydream with a warm cup of joe in hand.
 There are many cafés that have sprouted over the years, but none as longstanding and beloved as Bag of Beans.

 From once serving the world-famous Coffee Alamid and an assortment of baked goods, the eatery has evolved to offer an extensive all-day menu and cater to private functions at six rustic destinations within Tagaytay.
 Go for their best-selling English pies or thick roast beef, or have a slice of the heavenly blueberry cheesecake to complement your strong Kapeng Barako.
 You can even bring home their coffee beans and other treats as pasalubong.

 5. Family-Friendly Rides at Sky Ranch

 Fun for everyone must be what SM Prime Holdings, Inc. had in mind when they created the five-hectare entertainment complex in the heart of Tagaytay.
 Containing lively amusement rides and exciting carnival games, a Sky Ranch trip isn’t complete without riding the Super Viking (which produces the best shrieks hands down!) and appreciating the 360-degree view high above the 63-feet Sky Eye (the best time to ride it is as the sun sets!).

-Visit Sky Ranch at Tagaytay-Nasugbu Highway, Kaybagal South, Tagaytay City.
+Visit Sky Ranch at Tagaytay-Nasugbu Highway, Kaybagal South, Tagaytay.
 Admission is P100/head excluding rides.
-For more information, visit facebook.com/pg/SkyRanchPHL or call (02) 862-7704.
-Open weekdays from 10am to 10pm, and weekends from 8am to 10pm.
+For more information, visit their official Facebook page or call (02) 862 7704.
+Open weekdays from 10AM to 10PM, and weekends from 8AM to 10PM.

 6. Tranquility and Serenity at Tierra de Maria